 - Approval to enable the Microsoft Teams connector (If you wish to utilize Teams for collaboration.)

-- Power BI Pro desktop license (For users who wish to manage the QorusDocs reports.)
+- Power BI Pro desktop application for users who are responsible for building and managing the QorusDocs reports.

 Organization Software Requirements